 - Google Display Advertising

 Your campaign won’t stop there.
 Once people find the content, your next job in your pillar-based campaign is to provide relevant calls-to-action (CTAs) to capture those viewers for follow up and flow them into some of the campaigns that follow.
-Once your pillar content captures attention, try CTAs that offer one or more of the following along your pillar theme:
+Once your pillar content captures attention, try CTAs that offer one or more of the following along your pillar theme.
+Decide which content and offers you want to gate such as:

 - Downloadable Ebook